RobertDWhite/WhiteMatterTech/content/posts/xbox2discord-how-to-forward-audio-from-xbox-live-to-discord/index.md

 ## Conclusion

 **Congratulations** if you made it this far and everything is working!
 I hope this tutorial aids you in your endeavors to improve your social gaming experience.
-If you have any questions or need assistance, please let me know in the comments or email me at [robert@whitematter.tech](mailto:robert@whitematter.tech) !

-Special thanks to Samuel Wallace for dreaming with me and making the ins-and-outs of this project work.
+Special thanks to [Samuel Wallace](https://wallacelabs.tech) for dreaming with me and making the ins-and-outs of this project work.

+> As always, if you have any questions, feel free to start a [Discussion on GitHub](https://github.com/RobertDWhite/WhiteMatterTech/discussions), [submit a GitHub](https://github.com/RobertDWhite/WhiteMatterTech/pulls) PR to recommend changes/fixes in the article, or reach out to me directly at [robert@whitematter.tech](mailto:robert@whitematter.tech).
+>
+> Thanks for reading!
+>
+> Robert